labgem/microscope-user-doc/docs/content/userpanel/genomecarts.rst

 Magic carts
 ***********

-Above the carts managed on this page, MicroScope maintains 2 « magic » carts:
+In addition to the carts managed on this page, MicroScope maintains 2 « magic » carts:

 * **My_Genomes:** This cart contains all the **private genomes** to which you have access (see :ref:`access-right-management`).
   This cart can contain more than 500 genomes.